0xSero/partisia-docs/docs/pbc-fundamentals/byoc/introduction-to-byoc.md

 Once the withdrawal transaction has gone through on the external chain, the coins will be available for you in the MetaMask wallet.

+### Converting MPC token to BYOC

+The native token on PBC, MPC token, can be exchanged, or *wrapped*, using the system smart contract [mpc-wrap (link pending)](), into its BYOC equivalent, WMPC (Wrapped MPC).
+WMPC can then be used similar to any other BYOC, e.g. as gas for paying transactions, or to bridge out to an external chain.
+Using the same contract, WMPC can be *unwrapped* back into MPC token.

 ### How to test BYOC?

 You need coins from [GoerliETH](https://goerli.etherscan.io/address/0x4818370f9d55fb34de93e200076533696c4531f3), we